Policy Mirror Descent for Reinforcement Learning: Linear Convergence, New Sampling Complexity, and Generalized Problem Classes: Stochastic Policy Mirror Descent

 \subsection{Basic stochastic policy mirror descent}

 In this subsection, we assume that for a given policy $\pi_k$, there exists a stochastic estimator $\cQ^{\pi_k,\xi_k}$ s.t.

 for some $\sigma_k\ge$ and $\varsigma_k \ge 0$, where $\xi_k$ denotes the random vector used to generate the stochastic estimator $\cQ^{\pi_k,\xi_k}$.
 Clearly, if $\sigma_k = 0$, then we have exact information about $Q^{\pi_k}$.
 One key insight we have for the stochastic PMD methods is to handle separately the bias term $\varsigma_k$ from the overall expected error term $\sigma_k$, because one can reduce the bias term much faster than the total error.
+This makes the analysis of the stochastic PMD method considerably different from that of the classic stochastic mirror descent method.
 While in this section we focus on the convergence analysis of the algorithms, we will show in next section that such separate treatment of bias and total error enables us to substantially improve the sampling complexity for solving RL problems by using policy gradient type methods.

 The stochastic policy mirror descent (SPMD) is obtained by replacing $Q^{\pi_k}$ in \eqnok{eq:PMD_step} with its stochastic estimator $\cQ^{\pi_k,\xi_k}$, i.e., \beq \pi_{k+1}(\cdot|s) = \argmin_{p(\cdot|s) \in \Delta_{|\cA|}} \left\{ \Phi_k(p):=\eta_k [\langle \cQ^{\pi_{k},\xi_k}(s, \cdot), p(\cdot|s) \rangle + h^p(s)]+ D_{\pi_k}^p(s)\right\}. \eeq In the sequel, we denote $\xi_{\lceil k \rceil}$ the sequence of random vectors $\xi_0, \ldots, \xi_k$ and define \beq \delta_k := \cQ^{\pi_k,\xi_k} - Q^{\pi_k}. \eeq By using the assumptions in \eqnok{eq:expectation_ass} and \eqnok{eq:bias_ass} and the decomposition